Urba-Naseem/MAD-work/README.md

 All my assigned tasks of "Mobile Application Development" course are pushed in this repository.
-To view specific tasks (e.g Mid_App, Assignment_1) you can switch tthe branch from main to the required one.
+To view specific tasks (e.g Mid_App, Assignment_1) you can switch the branch from main to the required one.